bahanonu/ciatah/README.md

 -   `trialXX` = the trial number of the current assay session, only applicable if multiple trials in the same assay session.

 ### Videos
+- HDF5:
-- HDF5: `[x y t]` matrix
-	 - x and y being height/width of video, t = number of frames
+	- Saved as a `[x y t]` 3D matrix where `x` and `y` are the height and width of video while `t` is number of frames.
-	 - `/1` as the name for directory containing movie data
+	- `/1` as the name for directory containing movie data.
-	 - HDF can be read in using Fiji, see http://lmb.informatik.uni-freiburg.de/resources/opensource/imagej_plugins/hdf5.html
+	- HDF can be read in using Fiji, see http://lmb.informatik.uni-freiburg.de/resources/opensource/imagej_plugins/hdf5.html.
 	- Each HDF5 file should contain imaging data in a dataset name, e.g. `/1` is the default datasetname for `[x y frames]` 2D calcium imaging movies in this repository.
-	- Most functions have a `inputDatasetName` option to specify the dataset name.
+	- Most functions have a `inputDatasetName` option to specify the dataset name if different from `/1`.
  - TIF
 	- Normal `[x y frames]` tif.
 - AVI
 	- Raw uncompressed grayscale `[x y frames]` avi.

 ### Cell images
+- IC filters from PCA-ICA
-- PC/IC filters: [x y n] matrix
+	- `[x y n]` matrix
- - x and y being height/width of video and n = number of PCs/ICs output
+	- `x` and `y` being height/width of video and `n` is number of ICs output.

 ### Cell traces
-- PC/IC traces: [n f] matrix
+- IC traces from PCA-ICA
+	- `[n f]` matrix.
- - n = number of PCs/ICs output and f = frames (of the movie)
+	- `n` is number of ICs output and `f` is number of movie frames.

 ******************************************